codebar-ag/laravel-instagram/README.md

 INSTAGRAM_CLIENT_SECRET=your-client-secret
 ```

+## Creating a new Instagram App

+To create a new Instagram App, you need to register your app on the [Facebook Developer Portal https://developers.facebook.com/apps/](https://developers.facebook.com/apps/)

+When asked for a use case select `Other`
+When asked for an app type select `Business`

+Once the app is created you need to add Instagram as a product to your app, you can do this by clicking on the `Add Product` button and selecting Instagram on the left side of the app dashboard.

+Then goto `API setup with Instagram Login`, goto `Step 3.` and click `Business login settings`.

+You will need to set the redirect uri to: `http://your-app-url.com/instagram/callback`

+You should also set the Deauthorize callback URL to: `http://your-app-url.com/instagram/deauthorize`

+You should also set the Deletion callback URL to: `http://your-app-url.com/instagram/delete`

+> NOTE: The links above need to be publicly accessible so you can use tools like NGROK or Expose to expose your local development environment to the internet.
+When using the tools, ensure you set your `APP_URL` in your `.env` file to the url provided by the tool.

 ## Overriding the default routes

 If you want to override the default routes, you can do so by creating a `instagram.php` file in your routes directory and adding the following code: